anyscale/templates/templates/e2e-dspy-workflow/README.md

 # There are a few important files that we are providing for you in this template in order to finetune + serve using LLMForge and RayLLM
 job_config_path = "configs/job.yaml"
 llmforge_config_path = "configs/training/lora/llama-3-8b.yaml"
+# Optional: DSPY supports passing a serve config for serving the fine-tuned model.
+This particular config is generated
 serve_config_path = "serve_1B.yaml"
 ```